embeddedgo/embeddedgo.github.io/getting_started.md

    Windows users may check the [git for Windows](https://gitforwindows.org/) website.

    The Mac users may use the git command provided by the [Xcode](https://developer.apple.com/xcode/) commandline tools.
 Another way is to use the [Homebrew](https://brew.sh/) package manager.

+3. libusb-1.0

+   It's needed if you want to use the tool provided by Embedded Go (egtool) to programm your board.
+As we use the Pico 2 board in this description you can program it with the [picotool](https://github.com/raspberrypi/picotool) instead.

+   Follow the instruction provided by [gousb](https://github.com/google/gousb?tab=readme-ov-file).
+Windows users should read [this gousb note](https://github.com/google/gousb?tab=readme-ov-file#notes-for-installation-on-windows).

 ### Embedded Go toolchain